Chinas Financial Leasing Sector Posts Steady Expansion - UrduPoint

 China's Financial Leasing Sector Posts Steady Expansion

-BEIJING, Oct.
-2 (UrduPoint / Pakistan Point News - 2nd Oct, 2022 ) --:China's financial leasing sector registered a steady expansion in 2021 despite COVID-19 shocks, a report from the China Banking Association showed.
+BEIJING, Oct 3 (UrduPoint / Pakistan Point News - 3rd Oct, 2022 ) :China's financial leasing sector registered a steady expansion in 2021 despite COVID-19 shocks, a report from the China Banking Association showed.

 As of the end of 2021, total assets of the country's financial leasing sector hit 3.58 trillion Yuan (about 504.24 billion U.S. Dollars), up 3.